 Well, it is day six of NaNoWriMo, but for me… this is the first day of actual novel writing.

 Since today is MY first official day of NaNoWriMo, I thought I’d write a quick post about my tools for success.
-I’m writing from home today because my air conditioner is broke, and in the south that’s a problem no matter what month it is, so I’m waiting for the repair men.
-I have, therefore, surrounded myself with some necessities, as well as goodies.
+I’m writing from home today, and I have therefore surrounded myself with some necessities, as well as goodies.
 Here’s what I need to get through a NaNoWriMo writing day:

-- Coffee.
 Ah yes.
 Caffeine.
-Today I am enjoying a nice brew of medium roast breakfast blend (in my beautiful Carol from The Walking Dead mug) with raspberry creamer, loaded with a nice scoop of sugar.
+Today I am enjoying a nice brew of medium roast breakfast blend with raspberry creamer, loaded with a nice scoop of sugar.
 Not the healthiest concoction, but I’ve realized something: calories don’t count during NaNoWriMo.

-- Caramel candies.
-This is not a sponsored post.
-However, if Werther’s would like to sponsor me and send me hundreds of bags of their caramel hard candies, I will not object.
-I pop one of these in after I’ve written two pages, and while I’m pondering the next move in my story I get to enjoy the sweet flavor as it dissolves on my tongue.
+Today, it’s Werther’s caramel hard candies.
+I pop one in as a “reward” after I’ve written two pages, and while I’m pondering the next move in my story I get to enjoy the sweet flavor as it dissolves on my tongue.
 Again, calories don’t count.

-- Sweatshirt.
-I mentioned my AC is currently broken, right?
-So I’m not actually wearing this right now, but on colder days it is essential.
-I huddle in the large, warm confines of a hoodie, pulling it around my head so all I see is cloth and the computer screen.
+I am constantly cold, so this is essential.
+I like to huddle in the large, warm confines of a hoodie, pulling it around my head so all I see is cloth and the computer screen.
 It helps me really disappear and feel at one with my story, keeping out distractions and erasing the need to readjust a blanket around me when I get chilly.
 Also, I really like looking at my fingertips peeking out of the sleeves as they type away.
 Odd, right?

-- Fall scented candle.
-This candle, Leaves, doesn’t really smell like leaves.
-It does have a heavenly, November scent to it.
+I’ve been loving Bath & Body Works’ fall-scented candles this season.
+The one boring right now, Leaves, has a heavenly, November scent to it.
 You know the one, it doesn’t smell like Christmas, per se, but it’s right in that ball park.
 It’s a rich, pumpkin-y smell, with a dash of spice and a bit of outside.
 It reminds me that the holidays are approaching, and after this month I won’t have to think about this novel until 2018, when I’ll begin the second draft.
 Of course, I have to finish (or in this case start) the first draft now…

 So those are my essentials.
 What are some of the things getting you through this writing month?